nmattia/nmattia.com/src/content/blog/kitty-graphics-micropython/index.md

 _Flat representation of Saturn_

 In my experience, this leads to huge speed improvements.
-First, you completely avoid the need to go fish out for a microcontroller and display, wiring, etc. And when you start coding, there is no flashing required, meaning you can stay in the flow and see your changes appear in real time!
+First, you completely avoid the need to go fish out for a microcontroller and display, wiring, etc. And when you start coding, there is no flashing required, meaning you can stay in the flow and see your changes appear in real time.

-This is not limited to MicroPython but to any programming language that also compiles for your host platform, or any interpreted scripting language that also has an interpreter for your host (like MicroPython's Unix port).
+This is not limited to MicroPython, so if your development framework compiles or runs on your host platform, give the Terminal Graphics Protocol a try!